 I raised my head.
 I looked at Flow.
 I wondered if this was wise choice.
 My tongue felt somewhat heavy from my hesitation and my mind drifted to the beads of sweat that crept down my brows.

 “…Are you taking me for a fool?”

-But apart for this, he sat with general disinterest.
+But apart for this, he sat with general disinterest, maybe even disappointment.
 Or what I saw might have been something else.